codatio/codat-docs/docs/lending/enhanced-financials/overview.md

 Codat suggests a category for each account automatically, but you can [change it](#categorize-accounts) to a more suitable one.

-Explore the _Enhanced Profit and Loss Accounts_ endpoint in in our [Lending API reference](/assess-api#/operations/get-companies-companyId-reports-enhancedProfitAndLoss-accounts).
+Explore the _Enhanced Profit and Loss Accounts_ endpoint in our [Lending API reference](/lending-api#/operations/get-companies-companyId-reports-enhancedProfitAndLoss-accounts).

 ### Enhanced Balance Sheet Accounts